 - Pass a Cat 3 Medical

-- As per our agreement, workers could be hired directly by Freyssinet at the end of 6 months
+- As per our agreement, Freyssinet should hire workers directly at the end of 6 months

 - Start time in two weeks

-A long term placement in labour hire is a gift from God, so with that in mind Tim made the trip down to Kurnell to get across the details.
+A long-term placement in labour hire is a gift from God.
+So, with that in mind, Tim made the trip down to Kurnell to get across the details.
 After a to-the-point pow-wow and site tour with Craig, Tim had a thorough understanding of what the workforce needed to look like.
-Like Port Botany, shorter statured guys would be best suited.
+Like Port Botany, shorter-statured guys were the best suit.
 Again, the works were at the mercy of the tides, meaning flexible start times.
-More so, there was no train to Kurnell and very few buses, meaning workers needed their own car and license.
+More so, there was no train to Kurnell and very few buses, meaning workers needed their own cars and license.

-Upon arriving back into the office, Tim began strategising with his colleagues about who they could send.
-With the M4/M5 link tunnel finishing, there were an abundance of proven guys he could offer it to.
-As the tunnel works were 12 hours shifts, Tim stayed back in the office sometimes til 8pm to catch them after work.
-He sat down with them in a one-in-one and laid it out, ensuing there were no crossed wires.
-With the cost of a Cat 3 Medical hovering around the $250 mark, accepting the role should not be a decision taken lightly.
-A handful of workers had decided to move onto other roles, so Tim conducted interviews with new workers to take up the slack.
+Upon arriving back in the office, Tim began strategising with his colleagues about who they could send.
+With the M4/M5 link tunnel finishing, there was an abundance of proven guys he could offer it to.
+As the tunnel works were 12 hours shifts, Tim stayed back in the office sometimes til 8 pm to catch them after work.
+He sat down with them in one-on-one and laid it out, ensuring there were no crossed wires.
+With the cost of a Cat 3 Medical hovering around the $250 mark, it is not an easy decision to accept the role.
+A handful of workers had decided to move onto other roles.
+So, Tim conducted interviews with new workers.
 A week later, Tim had twelve candidate files winging their way to Mr. Yelavich.
 Tim must have been extra methodical because all twelve were invited to a group sit down with Craig the following Monday.
-Instructions were to come in full PPE as it was a live site.
+Instructions were to come in full Personal Protective Equipment as it was a live site.

-At various stages over the following week the workers were issued new uniforms and basic PPE, received their Cat 3 results back and were re-inducted into Perfect.
-The reason for the latter was because the workforce had been working in the tunnel for months and some necessary processes had begun to fall off.
-Like the Fit For Work form in the Assignar app, the electronic pre-start the Perfect Hire workforce completes before every shift.
+Over the following week, the Perfect team issued new uniforms and basic Personal Protective Equipment to workers.
+Also, they received their Cat 3 results back and were re-inducted into Perfect.
+The reason for the latter was that the workforce had been working in the tunnel for months and some necessary processes had begun to fall off.
+Like the Fit For Work form in the Assignar app, the electronic pre-start of the Perfect Hire workforce completes before every shift.

-The next Monday at 0650, ten bright orange Perfect rail shirts assembled at Caltex Kurnell for their Caltex induction followed by their Freyssinet site induction.
+The next Monday at 0650, ten bright orange Perfect rail shirts were assembled at Caltex Kurnell for their Caltex induction followed by their Freyssinet site induction.
 Both of these were crucial.
-Not only were there any abundance of fall and slip related hazards on the wet wharf itself, the greater job site was a petroleum facility – meaning no phones, no lighters, no vapes and for those born in the eighties – no Walkmans.
+Not only were there an abundance of fall and slip-related hazards on the wet wharf itself, but the greater job site was also a petroleum facility – meaning no phones, no lighters, no vapes, and for those born in the eighties – no Walkmans.

 Perfect Hire.
 We Get It Done.